| 2002 |

 | 2021 |

-In lung adenocarcinoma cells, MND1 competitively binds to tumor suppressor KLF6, protecting E2F1 from KLF6-induced transcriptional repression; E2F1 in turn activates MND1 transcription by binding its promoter, forming a positive feedback loop that regulates cell cycle progression. |
+MND1 competitively binds to KLF6 tumor suppressor, protecting E2F1 from KLF6-induced transcriptional repression; E2F1 in turn activates MND1 transcription by binding to its promoter, forming a positive feedback loop that regulates cell cycle progression in lung adenocarcinoma cells. |

-Co-immunoprecipitation, ChIP assay, dual-luciferase reporter assay, mass spectrometry |
+Co-immunoprecipitation, chromatin immunoprecipitation (ChIP), dual-luciferase reporter assay, mass spectrometry |

 Cancer communications (London, England) |